What is Heroku? Secrets unlocked…

 - Heroku Elements – Heroku Elements is the company’s marketplace where users can access all its add-ons, buttons, and other resources.

-- Heroku OpEX – Heroku OpEx lets users identify and solve application issues with precision.
+- Heroku OpEX – Heroku OpEx lets users precisely identify and solve application issues.
 OpEx enables them to customize operation flows with precision.

 - Security and Compliance – Heroku Security and Compliance offers several features, including SSL, authentication, and compliance for PCI, HIPAA, GDPR, SOC, and other standards.